sonamenil/Vectorier-Editor-Vector2/README.md

  * Open the project in Unity Hub

 # Rooms Folder
-on Project Settings> Editor> Vectorier, you should find a place to put the files where the rooms are located (inside vector 2 is Resources/gamedata/run_data/rooms
+on Edit> Project Settings, you should find a place to put the files where the rooms are located (inside vector 2 is Resources/gamedata/run_data/rooms

 * Write the room filename to replace in script manager